-In the following figure below we compare ReL function (soft/hard) with sigmoid function.
+In the following figure below we see different activation functions plotted.

-The major differences between the sigmoid and ReL function are:
+The major differences between the sigmoid and ReL functions are:

-- Sigmoid function has range [0,1] whereas the ReL function has range .
-Hence sigmoid function can be used to model probability, whereas ReL can be used to model positive real number.
-NOTE: The view of softplus function as approximation of stepped sigmoid units relates to the binomial hidden units as discussed in
+- Sigmoid function has a range [0,1] whereas ReL function has a range .
+Due to its range, sigmoid can be used to model probability hence, it is commonly used for regression or probability estimation at the last layer even when you use ReL for the previous layers.
+NERD NOTE: The view of softplus function is approximation of stepped sigmoid units relates to the binomial hidden units as discussed in

-- If hard max function is used as activation function, it induces the sparsity in the hidden units.
+- If hard max is used, it induces sparsity on the layer activations.

 - ReLU can be used in Restricted Boltzmann machine to model real/integer valued inputs.